Philippine Air Force: History

-Philippine Commonwealth and Independence
+Philippine Commonwealth and independence

 Early years and World War II

-The forerunners of the Philippine Air Force was the Philippine Militia, otherwise known as Philippine National Guard (PNG).
+The forerunner of the Philippine Air Force was the Philippine Militia, otherwise known as Philippine National Guard (PNG).
 On March 17, 1917, Senate President Manuel L. Quezon enacted a bill (Militia Act 2715) for the creation of the Philippine Militia.
-It was enacted in anticipation that there would be an outbreak of hostilities between United States and Germany.
+It was enacted in anticipation of an outbreak of hostilities between United States and Germany.

 By the end of the First World War, the US Army and Navy began selling aircraft and equipment to the Philippine Militia Commission.
 The Commission then hired the services of the Curtiss Flying School to provide flight training to 33 students at Camp Claudio, Parañaque.

 The early aviation unit was, however, still lacking enough knowledge and equipment to be considered as an air force and was then limited only to air transport duties.
 On January 2, 1935, Philippine Military Aviation was activated when the 10th Congress passed Commonwealth Act 1494 that provided for the organization of the Philippine Constabulary Air Corps (PCAC).
 PCAC was renamed the Philippine Army Air Corps (PAAC) in 1936.
-It started with only three planes on its inventory.
+It started with only three planes in its inventory.
 In 1941, PAAC had a total of 54 aircraft including pursuit (fighters) light bombers, reconnaissance aircraft, light transport and trainers.
 They later engaged the Japanese when they invaded the Philippines in 1941–42, and were reformed in 1945 after the country's liberation.

 Post-WWII and AFP restructuring

 The PAF became a separate military service on July 1, 1947, when President Manuel Roxas issued Executive Order No. 94.
 This order created the Philippine Naval Patrol and the Air Force as equal branches of the Philippine Army and the Philippine Constabulary under the now Armed Forces of the Philippines becoming Southeast Asia's third air force as a result.

 The main aircraft type in the earlier era of the PAF was the P-51 Mustang, flown from 1947 to 1959.
 Ground attack missions were flown against various insurgent groups, with aircraft hit by ground fire but none shot down.
 In the 1950s the Mustang was used by the Blue Diamonds aerobatic display team.
 These would be replaced by the jet-powered North American F-86 Sabres in the late 1950s, assisted by Lockheed T-33 Shooting Star and Beechcraft T-34 Mentor trainers.

-The PAF saw its first international action in the Congo under the UN peacekeeping mission in 1960.
+1963 Congo Mission and the Limbas Squadron

+The United Nations Operation in the Congo would be the first international mission of the Philippine Air Force after President Diosdado Macapagal deployed the 9th Tactical Fighter "Limbas" Squadron to assist the United Nations.

+The 9th Tactical Fighter Squadron left for the Congo on 11 February 1963 and conducted flight operations from Kamina Air Base.